Jeremy Morin: Professional

 Prior to the 2010–11 season, Morin had a strong training camp and made an impression on Blackhawks head coach Joel Quenneville, while tying for second on the team in pre-season scoring with four points.
 However, the Blackhawks assigned Morin to their American Hockey League (AHL) affiliate, the Rockford IceHogs, to begin the year.
-After playing eight games with Rockford, leading the team in power play goals with three, Morin was recalled from the AHL on November 5, 2010.
-He made his NHL debut the next day at Philips Arena against the team that originally drafted him, Atlanta.
-His first stint with the Blackhawks lasted two games, where he registered four shots on goal and two blocked shots; he reassigned to Rockford after three days with Chicago.
-Following an injury to Marián Hossa, Morin was recalled as his replacement on November 30.
+After playing eight games with Rockford, leading the team in power play goals with three, Morin was recalled from the AHL on November 5, 2010 due to injuries to Dave Bolland and Marian Hossa, respectively.
+He made his NHL debut the next day at Philips Arena against the team that originally drafted him, the Atlanta Thrashers.
+He would also play the following game on November 7 against the Edmonton Oilers to replace Bryan Bickell in the line-up where the Blackhawks would lose 2–1.
+Within his first two NHL games, where he registered four shots on goal and two blocked shots; he reassigned to Rockford after three days with Chicago.
+Following an injury to Marián Hossa in practice on November 29, Morin was recalled as his replacement on November 30.
 At the time of his second call-up, Morin was leading the IceHogs in goals, with six, and was tied for third on the team with nine points.
-Later that day, in a game against the St. Louis Blues, Morin registered his first NHL point, a power play assist, and registered his first NHL fight in a bout with the Blues' Chris Porter.
-He played in the Blackhawks next two games, but six days later was again assigned to Rockford.
+Later that day, in a game against the St. Louis Blues where the Blackhawks won 7–5, Morin registered his first NHL point, a power play assist on a goal scored by Troy Brouwer and registered his first NHL fight in a bout with the Blues' forward Chris Porter, whom he fought three weeks earlier on November 9 during a Rockford game against the Peoria Rivermen.
+He played in the Blackhawks next two games in a 3–0 loss to the Vancouver Canucks on December 3 and a 4–2 win over the Calgary Flames on December 5, before being assigned to Rockford on December 6.
 However, the move was believed to be an attempt at saving money against the team's salary cap.
-As anticipated, the Blackhawks recalled Morin prior to their next game against the Dallas Stars while placing Hossa on injured reserve.
-During the game, on December 8, Morin scored his first NHL goal, beating Andrew Raycroft 1:36 into the second period of a 5–3 Blackhawks victory.
+As anticipated, the Blackhawks recalled Morin prior to their next game against the Dallas Stars while placing Hossa on injured reserve along with Patrick Kane.
+During the game, on December 8, Morin scored his first NHL goal, beating Stars' goaltender Andrew Raycroft 1:36 into the second period of a 5–3 Blackhawks victory.
 However, the Blackhawks' cap concerns remained, and Morin was again reassigned to Rockford the following day.
-He continued to bounce back and forth between Rockford and Chicago but with the return of Hossa and Viktor Stålberg from injury, Morin was not needed in the Blackhawks line-up and was subsequently loaned to Team USA for the 2011 World Junior Championships.
-Following the tournament, Morin returned to Rockford, but in mid-January, Morin suffered what was believed to be a concussion and missed the remainder of the season.
-He finished his first professional season playing in 31 games scoring ten goals and 15 points between the NHL and AHL.
+He continued to bounce back and forth between Rockford and Chicago but with the return of Fernando Pisani from injury just before Christmas Break along with the returns of Hossa, Kane and Viktor Stålberg from their respective injuries after the holiday break, Morin was not needed in the Blackhawks line-up and was subsequently loaned to Team USA for the 2011 World Junior Championships.
+Following the tournament, Morin returned to Rockford but in a game against the Chicago Wolves on January 15, 2011, Morin suffered what was believed to be a concussion and missed the remainder of the season for both the Blackhawks and IceHogs.
+He finished his first professional season playing in 31 games (22 games for the IceHogs and nine for the Blackhawks) scoring ten goals and 15 points (eight goals and four assists for 12 points for the IceHogs followed by two goals and one assist for three points for the Blackhawks) between the NHL and AHL.